 Shared local state

-Keep projects, blockers, screenshots, and run history in one local tracker so you can leave the loop and return without rebuilding context.
+Keep projects, blockers, screenshots, and run history in one local tracker so you can leave Codex running and return without rebuilding context.

-Maestro keeps your local queue, MCP handoff, and control center aligned so you can offload repetitive execution, let agents keep moving, and return to live context instead of rebuilding the story from scratch.
+Maestro keeps your local queue, MCP handoff, and control center aligned so Codex can keep moving while you return to live context instead of rebuilding the story from scratch.

 Install